debezium/debezium.github.io/README.md

     $ git remote rename origin upstream
     $ git remote add origin https://github.com/<you>/debezium.io.git

+Then check out the `develop` branch and get the latest.
+If you're going to make changes, create a topic branch and make the changes there.

 ### 2. Start the development webserver

 In a new terminal initialized with the Docker host environment, start a Docker container that has the build environment for our website: